 It’s the sort of city where, in a single stroll, you might pass by horse-drawn carriages and stumble on the coolest contemporary art museum you’ve ever visited.
 And while the pace in Vienna is certainly more relaxed than more frantic Berlin, Paris or London, there’s a ton to see and do.
-Admire opera houses and imperial palaces; party in nightclubs; or hunker down for an afternoon in a gourmet coffee houses.
-Here are the top 10 things to do in Vienna, especially if it's your first time visiting.
+Admire opera houses and imperial palaces; party in nightclubs, or hunker down for an afternoon in an ornate museum or gourmet coffee house.

 Situated in the historic center of Vienna, the Hofburg Palace is a stunning testament to the former Imperial power that once led much of Europe from the Austrian capital.

 Until 1918 and the end of World War I, the Palace was the headquarters and main winter residence of the Imperial Monarchy; the powerful Habsburgs reigned here for some six centuries starting in the 13th century.
-Today, the Hofburg remains central to Austrian government, housing the offices of the President as well as state ministers and secretaries of state.
+Today, the Hofburg remains central to the Austrian government, housing the offices of the President as well as state ministers and secretaries of state.

-Most of the complex is worth exploring on a first visit, but there are three main... highlights to focus your attention on:
+Most of the complex is worth exploring on a first visit, but there are three main highlights to focus your attention on:

 Imperial Apartments: If you've visited Versailles in Paris, you can already imagine the sort of opulence that awaits in the historic Imperial apartments of the Austrian emperors and empresses of old.
 The current furnishings, which mostly date to the mid-19th century and 18th century, are spread across several incredibly lavish rooms.
-Visitors can get a good sense of how Imperial rulers spent their days, exploring rooms such as the study, lavatory and bathroom, dining room, salons, audience chambers and bedrooms.
+Visitors can get a good sense of how Imperial rulers spent their days, exploring rooms such as the study, lavatory and bathroom, dining room, salons, audience chambers, and bedrooms.

-Sisi Museum: Named after the beloved Austrian Empress Elisabeth whose nickname was "Sisi," this collection of some 300 artefacts pays tribute to a powerful ruler whose legend has only grown over the decades.
+Sisi Museum: Named after the beloved Austrian Empress Elisabeth whose nickname was "Sisi," this collection of some 300 artifacts pays tribute to a powerful ruler whose legend has only grown over the decades.
 It traces the life of the empress from her childhood in the Imperial court to her death at the hand of an assassin in Switzerland in 1898.
 Elegant dresses and jewels, parasols, fans and gloves, and even her personal medical trunk and death certificate make up the intriguing permanent collection.

 Getting There: The Hofburg can be accessed from the U3 (Orange) underground line; get off at Herrengasse and follow the signs to the entrance.
 You can also take Tram line 1, 2, D and 71 (get off at Burgring).

-Must-see museums in the complex include the Leopold Museum, which boasts an essential collection of Austrian Symbolist and Expressionist art and works from the famed Secession movement, led by Gustav Klimt.
+Must-see museums in the complex include the Leopold Museum, which boasts a collection of Austrian Symbolist and Expressionist art and works from the famed Secession movement, led by Gustav Klimt.
 The museum also holds the world's largest and most precious collection of works by Egon Schiele, one of Austria's most beloved modern painters.

 To plunge into Vienna's vibrant current-day artistic scene, meanwhile, the Kunsthalle Wien holds regular exhibits highlighting some of the most innovative and talented contemporary artists, both from Austria and from around the globe.